sudara/stitches/README.md

 ### `track:playing`

-This is fired once as soon as we know for sure the track is actually producing audio and happily playing.
+This is fired as soon as we know for sure the track is actually producing audio and happily playing.

+It fires on every transition from a stopped or paused state to a playing one.

 ### `track:whilePlaying`